 The board of trustees has established an operating fund from unrestricted net assets.
-The trustees goal is to utilize this fund for construction of houses for the priests.
-The organization has purchased land for construction of priest quarters during the year and the temporarily restricted net assets balance as of December 31, 2013 is \$Nil.
-The organization had no permanently restricted net assets as of December 31, 2013.
+The trustees goal is to utilize this fund for construction of houses for priests.
+The organization has purchased land for construction of priest quarters during the year ended December 31, 2013 and no additional assets were set aside during the current year.
+The temporarily restricted net assets balance as of December 31, 2014 is \$Nil.
+The organization had no permanently restricted net assets as of December 31, 2014.